ning-cai/react-pathfinding-visualization/readme.md

 #Description
-A React realization of a simple path-finding algorithm!
+This is a React realization of a simple path-finding algorithm.